-By setting non-negotiable standards for your own life, you get to be faithful to your integrity and desires.
+When you set non-negotiable standards for your own life, you get to be faithful to your integrity and desires.
+And this, my darling, helps you live a happier life.

 - What standards do you need to set so that you feel present in your own life?
 You want to consciously thrive, not just survive.